ouster-lidar/ouster-ros/README.md

 ## Usage

 ### Launching Nodes
 The package supports three modes of interaction, you can connect to a _live sensor_, _replay_ a recorded bag or _record_ a new bag file using the corresponding launch files.
 Recently, we have added a new mode that supports multicast.
-The commands are listed below, for convenience we do provide both launch file formats (xml and python) but the python format is recommended:
+The commands are listed below, for convenience we do provide both launch file formats (xml and python) but the python format is the preferred method:

 #### Sensor Mode
 To connect to a live sensor you use the following launch file